Zoning Updates

 -

-Zoning Updates is currently at this stageThe City Council is expected to begin the review process for adopting the Zoning Updates in July.
-Stay tuned for specific meeting dates.
+Zoning Updates is currently at this stage- Aug.
+11 -- City Council is expected to set the public hearing date for the proposed Zoning Updates.